utrotzek/photo-frame/README.md

 You can [search here](https://icons8.com/line-awesome) for icons.

 ## Progress bar
-This project uses the easy circular progress bar.
-The documentation can be found here: [docs](https://vuejsexamples.com/easy-circular-progress-component-with-counting-effect/)
+This project uses vue ellipse progress bar.
+The documentation can be found here: [docs](https://github.com/setaman/vue-ellipse-progress#installation)